Social Science (Code 087)

 Q.27.
-How do we include various goods and services for calculating Gross Domestic Product (GDP) of a counrtry ?
+How do we include various goods and services for calculating Gross Domestic Product (GDP) of a country?
 (3 Mark)

 Q.28.
-How is it possible to create more employment in rural areas ?
+How is it possible to create more employment in rural areas?
 Explain with examples.
-OR

-How does public sector contribute to the economic development to the nation ?
+How does public sector contribute to the economic development of the nation?
 Explain.
 (3 Mark)

-(i) Development of infrastructure: The pace o f industrial development cannot be accelerated without the establishment of infrastructure.
+(i) Development of Infrastructure: The pace of industrial development cannot be accelerated without infrastructure establishment.
 Its development requires huge capital investment, which cannot be mobilised by the private sector.
 Moreover, these projects do not promise high profits.

-(ii) Development of backward areas : The goal of achieving a reduction in economic inequality between regions becomes easy to reach, if industries are set up in the backward areas.
-But the profit seeking private industrialists often are not enthusiastic enough, to set up industry in the backward regions.
+(ii) Development of Backward Areas: The goal of achieving a reduction in economic inequality between regions becomes easy to reach if industries are set up in backward areas.
+But the profit-seeking private industrialists often are not enthusiastic enough, to set up industry in the backward regions.
 The government, therefore, finds it necessary to start industrial production in these areas on its own.

 Q.29.
 Describe the cause of the Silesian Weavers uprising.
 Comment on the viewpoint of the journalist.
 (5 Mark)

-(1) Which is the m ost convenient mode of transportation in India?
+(a) Which is the most convenient mode of transportation in India?

-(2) Analyse th e physiographic factors that have influenced the distribution pattern of the railways in our country.
+(b) Analyse the physiographic factors that have influenced the distribution pattern of the railways in our country.